theskyinflames/Go-in-a-shot/README.md

 ## Step 1 - Install Go in your system
 This step varies for each OS (Linux, Windows, iOS) and platform (Intel/amd, ARM, ..).
 Look it here [Go, getting started](https://golang.org/doc/install)

-## Step 2 - Understanding the Go context
+## Step 2 - Understanding the Go way
 Prepare your system to write Go code and manage your workspaces correctly.
 Look it here [How to Write Go Code](https://golang.org/doc/code.html)

 ## Step 3 - Ide configuration